| Name | Funktion | geboren | Gehalt |

 Operator: The next question comes from Ben Maher from KBW.

-Operator: The next question comes from Krishnendra Dubey from Barclays.
+Operator: The next question comes from Amit Ranjan from JPM.

 Operator: The next question comes from Riccardo Rovere from Mediobanca.

-Operator: The next question comes from [ Seamus Murphy from Carraighill ].
+Operator: The next question comes from Jovan Sikimic from ODDO BHF.

 Operator: The next question comes from Robert Brzoza from PKO BP Securities.

-Operator: Ladies and gentlemen, that was the last question.
-I would now like to turn the conference back over to Peter Bosek for any closing remarks.
+Operator: [Operator Instructions] There are no more questions at this time.
+I would now like to turn the conference over to Peter Bosek for any closing remarks.

-Thomas Sommerauer: Ladies and gentlemen, the conference is now over.
-Thank you for choosing Chorus Call, and thank you for participating in the conference.
+Operator: Ladies and gentlemen, the conference is now over.
 You may now disconnect your lines.
 Goodbye.